 In order to fish this method properly, I needed a special rod with a tip with just the right stiffness to manipulate the fly without moving it too much.
 The rod also needs enough power in the butt to pick up the line and cast the fly right back without a false cast.
 When I owned Winston, I made up a special fiberglass 8'3" #6-weight rod just for myself because I thought fiberglass was the best material to create the perfect action for this unique fishing style.
 It's one of a kind and unquestionably a fabulous rod.

 Now comes the interesting part.
-Per, and my wife, Gerri, want me to make duplicates of this rod and offer them for sale, so I am following their recommendation, even though the market may not be very big.
+Per, and my wife, Gerri, wanted me to make duplicates of this rod and offer them for sale, so I am following their recommendation, even though the market may not be very big.
 Because it's such a great casting and fishing rod, they are convinced many anglers would enjoy using one not only for streamer fishing but also for dries and small poppers.
 (Note: Duplicating this rod turned out to be a greater challenge than I anticipated because even though I could determine the mandrel taper from the original I had no idea of the cloth pattern.
 I made three sets of prototype patterns and finally got the deflection to match perfectly with the original but the tip didn't weigh the same so it didn't feel the same when you were casting it.
 I made one more pattern change and the tip deflection and weight were virtually identical to the original.
 Casting both rods side by side the only way you could tell the difference was by seeing which rod you had in your hand!
 Mission accomplished!)
 Per and Gerri were right this has been our most popular rod and blank.

 Because I'm duplicating my favorite streamer rod, I decided to duplicate another fiberglass rod that I have always loved that I have always called "The Unity with the Universe Rod" because it's so smooth and sweet.
 It, too, is one of the best rods I have ever cast.
 It's an 8 1/2' #7-weight and is great for big dries and streamers, so it should be excellent for warm water fishing too.
 (Note: Fortunately a friend had given me one of the original rods made by Winston so I was able to determine the mandrel taper and have an original to compare with my new design.
 I'm not sure why but I was able to duplicate this rod very quickly with only two trials.
 Even though I always thought the original rod was "perfect" everyone who has cast my new one likes it even better.
 Very gratifying!)

 My first thought was to only duplicate these two rods in their original 2-piece configuration because I was designing them to a specific rod.
-On the Streamer Special that still holds true but I am now offering a 4-piece #6-weight 8 1/2í model and a 4-piece #7-weight 8 1/2í model.
+On the Streamer Special that still holds true but I am now offering a 4-piece #6-weight 8 1/2 model and a 4-piece #7-weight 8 1/2 model.

 Rod Tubes and Rod Bags.